-Multilingualism ensures that all Europeans can use their own language to follow the work of their democratic representatives in the world’s most multilingual parliament.
-Linguistic and cultural diversity is one of Europe's strengths and is woven into the European treaties as a core value.
+Multilingualism ensures that all Europeans can follow, in their own language, the work of their democratic representatives in the world’s most multilingual parliament.
+Linguistic and cultural diversity is one of Europe’s strengths and is woven into the European treaties as a core value.
 As the linguist and philosopher Umberto Eco said, ‘the language of Europe is translation’.
 Multilingualism Day is your chance to see this language in action.

-You can take part in Multilingualism Day 2019 at the European Parliament Hemicycle and at the House of European History.
+Multilingualism Day 2019 will take place at the European Parliament Hemicycle and at the House of European History.

-Discover where debates and votes take place with presentations, including Q&A. 4th floor.
+Discover where debates and votes take place; presentations with Q&A (4th floor).
 In Dutch, English, French and German.

-Dive deeper into translation and interpretation with 30 min talks and Q&A sessions.
-All talks interpreted into Dutch, English, French and German.
+Dive deeper into translation and interpretation with 30-minutes talks and Q&A sessions.
+All talks will be interpreted into Dutch, English, French and German.

-Find out about this unique poetry festival for the European Day of Languages and Linguistic Diversity.
+Find out about this unique poetry festival, which begins on the European Day of Languages and Linguistic Diversity.

-Join one of the tours that will take a look at the history of languages in Europe, using anecdotes and objects in the exhibition to show how languages have shaped its rich diversity.
+Join one of the tours and take a look at the history of languages in Europe.
+Our guides use anecdotes and objects in the exhibition to show how languages have shaped our rich diversity.

 Paul-Henri Spaak Building